-An Art Monastic Laboratory is an intensive, closed-container development period in which invited artists come together to collaborate towards a pre-determined artistic goal.
+The Art Monastic Laboratory program is an intensive, closed-container development period in which invited artists come together to collaborate towards a pre-determined artistic goal.
 The Art Monastic Laboratory program values experimenting with creative process and collaborative art-making while maintaining artistic quality and the final product.
-The program kicked off in summer 2012 and continues to be a major part of Art Monastery programming.
+The program kicked off in summer 2012 and continues to be a part of Art Monastery programming.

-Beginning in April 2013, the core Artmonk team will enter an intensive three-month development period in Puglia, Italy, thanks to a new collaboration with the Accademia del Rinascimento Mediterraneo (Academy of the Mediterranean Renaissance).
-This collaboration will result in five events entitled Incontro Art Monastico (Art Monastic Encounter) that will serve as meeting points for the Artmonks with the community in this new region of Italy.
-Each event will be composed of the three pillars of the Art Monastery: Contemplation (a participatory exploration including all event attendees), Creativity (a performance or installation by the Artmonks), and Community (an informal get-to-know-you session with the audience over wine and snacks).
-Stay tuned to hear about the results of the latest explorations!
+In spring 2013, the core Artmonk team entered an intensive three-month development period in Puglia, Italy, thanks to a new collaboration with the Accademia del Rinascimento Mediterraneo (Academy of the Mediterranean Renaissance).
+This collaboration resulted in an event series entitled Incontro Art Monastico (Art Monastic Encounter) that served as meeting points for the Artmonks with the community in this new region of Italy.
+Each event was composed of the three pillars of the Art Monastery: Contemplation (a participatory exploration including all event attendees), Creativity (a performance or installation by the Artmonks), and Community (an informal get-to-know-you session with the audience over wine and snacks).

 Summer 2012 Laboratory